mstocco/mariostoc.co/content/traininglog/20220821-ironman2022-raceweek.md

 ### NOTES
 Total Ride Time: **10 Minutes**

-Weather was quite cool and windy.
+Weather in _Penticton_ today was cooler than _Victoria_.
+A northerly wind blew all day as well.

 Not much of a ride.
 I started with my bike in the garage of the property we we staying at.
 There was a small tick, tick, tick that I was confident was the KMC Quick-link.
 I replaced that with an official Shimano link and the noise disappeared.
 With the bike ready, stickers on, I rolled down to the race venue with Pattie.
 I could have rolled around town for a half-hour or so but it really may have made the anticipation of [tomorrow](/racereports/2022-ironman-canada) even more amplified.

 I racked my bike and went for lunch (burger at _The Patio_).

+Carina took the opportunity to go shopping and take in a winery.
+I hung out in our room and had an afternoon nap.

-For dinner, I had a Poké Bowl (tuna) and I was in bed at a decent time.
+For dinner, I had another Poké Bowl (tuna this time) and I was in bed at a decent time.